tomsim/Z80-MBC/README.md

 all the iDisk steps for adding a 3rd and 4th drive.
 Just start at step H and after restart you can format your new drives.
 For example "format 2" to format a new drive C.
 8) Added a menu item to swap drive A/D for testing new system disks.
 Note: If D is formatted as a system disk it won't be readable.
 When you swap, the old A disk will be at D and also unreadable.
 9) Added patchers to treat drive D a system disk or a data disk at run time (dsys or ddata).
-NOTE: This must be used with this CP/M image as it knows an exact address to patch and has no checking.
+NOTE: This must be used with the matching CP/M image as it knows an exact address to patch and has no checking.
 See How To below, for more.
+10) Updated CP/M (R090720) for better drive change handling and to automatically search drive A (current user) for COM files not found on current disk

 To add the 3rd and 4th drives take new 1025 EEPROMs and do the following: